AndreasLH/ML_Ops_stable_diffusion/reports/README.md

 >
 > Answer:

-- Andreas s194235 Cloud build, fast api, dvc, and buckets.
+- Andreas s194235: Cloud build, FastAPI, dvc, and Buckets.
-- Andreas s194238 Vertex AI running, docker file scripting.
+- Andreas s194238: Vertex AI running, docker file scripting.
 Setup weights and biases
-- Yucheng s194241 has eaten a whole bag of matador mix.
-Unittest for data data loader.
-A lot of different things
+- Yucheng s194241: Data processing, visualising data, unittest for data, validation step in Pytorch Lightning.
-- Christian s194255 implementing the model in pytorch lightning.
-Evidently.
+- Christian s194255: implementing the model in Pytorch Lightning, Evidently for data drifting.
-- Malthe s194257 was in charge of making developing the testing framework and writing tests.
+- Malthe s194257: was in charge of making developing the testing framework and writing tests.
 Training code.
 Hydra configuration.

 In general, each of us had their hands dirty with a lot of different things, so it is impossible to dedicate tasks explicitly to any person.